richgel999/ufo_data/bin/anon_pdf.md

 **(PUBLIC DOMAIN)** - 2018 — Former Lockheed Martin astrophysicist Bernard Haisch, a colleague of Eric Davis and Hal Puthoff, comments on four alleged “legacy” UAP programs hidden from oversight.
 “A group of four related but separate unacknowledged SCI programs dating back to a 1947 Truman memorandum still exist and were housed as of the 1990s in major aerospace companies such as for example Lockheed, TRW, Raytheon, Aerospace Corp. etc. These would be expensive programs since the cost of secrecy can be several times bigger than the research… the black programs collectively have budgets in the $10B range annually.
 Topics apparently include both reverse engineering and extraterrestrial biology.”

-Haisch states “the AATIP program did find the UFO crash retrieval program via official channels, but was denied access to it because the AATIP itself is not a SAP.
-Sen. Harry Reid petitioned the DoD to confer SAP status to the AATIP, but the DoD denied his request.”
+Haisch states “the **AATIP** program did find the UFO crash retrieval program via official channels, but was denied access to it because the **AATIP** itself is not a SAP.
+Sen. Harry Reid petitioned the DoD to confer SAP status to the **AATIP**, but the DoD denied his request.”

-Haisch also states: “It is easier to keep a program hidden in a contractor facility than in a government facility…a crash retrieval or some classified continuation of Project Blue Book would likely exist as a deep, black industrial-based SAP.
+Haisch also states: “It is easier to keep a program hidden in a contractor facility than in a government facility…a crash retrieval or some classified continuation of **Project Blue Book** would likely exist as a deep, black industrial-based SAP.
 A program involving hardware would be considered technology rather than intelligence and most likely fall under the office of the Undersecretary of Defense for Acquisition, Technology and Logistics (OUSDAT).
 Ironically, for such a program, even someone having an intelligence “ticket” at the highest level would not be considered to have a need to know.
 All of this results in very effective isolation and virtually no one in a position of open civilian governmental authority, being cognizant of this after a time even though at least in principle of the Special Access Program oversight committee, SAPOC, should be cognizant of such a program.
 I do not know of any fundamentally limiting factors in the potential longevity of a program.
 The extreme compartmentalization and limited oversight would tend to keep a program in existence, perhaps indefinitely.
 Political leaders come and go, pandering to the masses for votes in the eyes of many within the military and intelligence communities, and as a result have varying degrees of respect and trust in that world.
 Deep Black programs can become quite independent of any given administration, and it would certainly be unrealistic to assume that a given president has been briefed on every SAP.
 A president does not automatically have a need to know.
 Moreover, Freedom Of Information Act requests cannot penetrate Unacknowledged Special Access Programs.”

 *   [https://www.reddit.com/r/UFOs/comments/x5v4mr/fmr_lockheed_astrophysicist_and_colleague_of/](https://www.reddit.com/r/UFOs/comments/x5v4mr/fmr_lockheed_astrophysicist_and_colleague_of/)